The Short Program - Intensive course

 Sweden is a member of the EU and an especially suitable location for this type of program, as the country is a small open economy forced to respond to changes in the political and business environment.
 The country is also home to a disproportionate number of large, successful multinational corporations and startups according to the OECD.
 Stockholm produces the second-highest number of billion-dollar tech companies per capita, after Silicon Valley.
 The links with the USA have, especially in the post-war era, been strong and many prominent Swedish engineers, founders of corporations, managers, and scholars have been educated in and inspired by the US.
 The limited home market for Swedish firms has also required an international outlook when establishing, growing and developing businesses.

 Pari holds a PhD from Lancaster University Management School, UK.
 Her research interests include the role of exchange in network ties and how this role brings about entrepreneurial change.
 Her current research focus is on gender equality in Business and Management Schools and specifically on the development of sustainable Gender Equality Plans for research performing organizations.

-Anna is working at the Program Office with international collaborations.
+Anna is working at the Education Office with global initiatives.
 At SSE she has worked as program manager for master programs, international coordinator for master exchange students and now is in charge of international projects.
 Being raised in an international environment, she thrives at SSE and likes to welcome new students to SSE.